laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ## Protocol Use and Non-use for Non-Trivial NaNs

-One motivation for transmitting NaNs in CBOR is the technique known as NaN boxing TODO-REF, used in some language runtimes (e.g., JavaScript engines) to represent multiple data types efficiently within a single 64-bit word.
+One motivation for transmitting NaNs in CBOR is the technique known as NaN boxing (See {{NaNBoxing}}), used in some language runtimes (e.g., JavaScript engines) to represent multiple data types efficiently within a single 64-bit word.
 Another motivation arises when applications that internally rely on NaNs are split across a protocol boundary.
 For example, the R programming language uses non-trivial NaNs internally.